upstash/upsy/readme.md

 Click on `Create`.

-In the App dashboard click on `OAuth&Permissions`.
-Click `Install to Workspace`,  and install.
-Now we have an access token which will be used in the next step.
+After clicking on Create, go to OAuth & Permissions in the App dashboard, click on Install to Workspace, and install it.
+You will then have an access token to be used in the next step.

-Congratulations, we have created our Slack app.
+Congratulations, you've created your Slack app.
 We will revisit this dashboard to copy Slack tokens in the next step.

 ## 2 - Backend Deployment

-We have two options about hosting our applications.
-You can either deploy to Fly or Vercel.
+We have two options for hosting our application: deploying to Fly.io or Vercel.

 ### 2.1 - Fly Deployment

-First clone the upsy repository.
+Clone the Upsy repository:

 ```bash
 git clone git@github.com:upstash/upsy.git